This post may contain affiliate links. Please read our disclosure policy.

 Red curry paste can be very strong in flavour and heat level depending on the variety you buy.
 Here are the 2 that i use most often:

-- If I want a milder red Thai curry that the kids will enjoy, I use Morrison's own brand Thai red curry paste.
-It's still got a great authentic flavour (very fragrant with lots of lemongrass in it), but is actually quite mild.
+- If I want a milder red Thai curry that the kids will enjoy, I use Waitrose own brand of Thai red curry paste.
+It’s still got a good flavour, but is actually quite mild.

 - Coconut milk: Go for full fat coconut milk for the best creamy flavour, without worrying that your sauce might split (as can happen with low-fat coconut milk).
 See my notes in the recipe below for swaps of coconut milk if you want to make this without coconut milk.